 As New Yorkers, we’re often conditioned to think that there’s not many places in the city that we can go to experience nature, look at wildlife, or even go for a hike.

-But did you know that New York City has 28,000 acres of municipal parkland and 14 miles of public municipal beaches?
+But did you know that New York City has 28,000 acres of municipal parkland, which include urban forests, and 14 miles of public municipal beaches?

 In fact, according to NYC Department of Parks & Recreation, there are more than 1,700 parks, playgrounds, and recreation facilities across the five boroughs.